 Section 2.20.020, Maui County Code, provides that, unless authorized by ordinance, the Mayor shall not enter into any intergovernmental agreement or any amendment thereto which places a financial obligation upon the County or any department or agency thereof.

 SECTION 2.
 Council Authorization.
-The Council hereby authorizes the Mayor, on behalf of the County of Maui, to enter into the Memorandum of Understanding with the partners identified therein, as well as all updates and amendments thereto, and to accept grant funds awarded to carry out the obligations in the agreement.
+The Council hereby authorizes the amendments thereto, and to accept grant funds awarded to carry out the obligations in the agreement.